Oswaldo Alanís: Guadalajara

 On June 10, 2015, it was officially announced Oswaldo Alanís was signed by C.D.
 Guadalajara.
-Alanís made his debut on 2 August 2015 at home against Cruz Azul, but was substituted in the 9th minute due to an injury.
+He made his debut on 2 August 2015 at home against Cruz Azul, but was substituted in the 9th minute due to an injury.

 In January 2018, Alanís entered into a contract dispute with Guadalajara, resulting in him being separated from the first-team and being sent to train with the under-20 squad.
 Following prolonged negotiations, it was announced Alanís would stay with the club for the remainder of his contract, thus allowing him to play in the Clausura tournament.
 It was also revealed that Alanís would move abroad at the end of the season.

 Getafe

 On 7 May 2018, Ángel Torres, president of Spanish club Getafe, announced Alanís would join the club following the 2018 World Cup.
-On 20 August, Alanís was released from Getafe one month after signing with the club and without featuring in an official match.
+On 20 August, he was released from Getafe one month after signing with the club and without featuring in an official match.